flysqu/flysqu.github.io/README.md

 todo-list:
-- uhm
-- i think like?
-- maybe a resize button on the picture windows
-- and yeah  uh
-- maybe
-- just like also
-- a left and right button on the tech-pictures
+- minimize button on windows, basically hides the image and only shows taskbar
-- to like sorta go back and forward in time, like since i add and remove stickers, i can add
-- like uh
-- images that have a date like surface-08-13
-- and like
-- have it like do that
+- nothing much, maybe add like a blog or something, that could be like pulled from a discord bot so that i can upload stuff live